etwk/blog/content/lists/books.md

 - [ ] Counselling for Toads: A Psychological Adventure #must
 - [ ] Studies in the Psychology of Sex #must
 - Lisa Feldman Barrett
-	- [ ] Seven and a Half Lessons About the Brain #must
+	- [x] Seven and a Half Lessons About the Brain #must
 	- [ ] How Emotions Are Made: The Secret Life of the Brain #must
 - [ ] Defining You: Build Your Unique Personal Profile and Unlock Your True Potential
 - [ ] How to Knit a Human: A memoir
 - [ ] The War for Kindness: Building Empathy in a Fractured World #must
+- [ ] The Philosophical Baby: What Children's Minds Tell Us About Truth, Love, and the Meaning of Life #must
+- [ ] The Secret of Our Success: How Culture Is Driving Human Evolution, Domesticating Our Species, and Making Us Smarter
 ### Professional
 - [ ] Maybe You Should Talk to Someone: A Therapist, HER Therapist, and Our Lives Revealed #must
 - [ ] Child Development: A Practitioner's Guide (forth edition)
 - [ ] Affect Regulation, Mentalization, and the Development of the Self
 - [ ] Judgment under Uncertainty: Heuristics and Biases
+- [ ] Darwin's Unfinished Symphony: How Culture Made the Human Mind

 ## Health
 - [ ] Chronic Pain Reset: 30 Days of Activities, Practices, and Skills to Help You Thrive